Elaine (footballer): Club career

 She started playing soccer influenced by her brother, and played for Bahia teams until 2000, but never getting any salary.
 Three years later, she became professional in Ferroviária.
 After a game between the Brazilian national team and Umeå IK in 2004, she was contracted by Umeå and played for them in Damallsvenskan from 2005 to 2009, where she joined Marta.

 In 2010, she moved to the United States and played for Saint Louis Athletica in Women's Professional Soccer (WPS).
 When the club went bust shortly afterwards, she decided to return to Sweden and joined Tyresö FF of the Damallsvenskan.

 Tyresö won the Damallsvenskan title for the first time in the 2012 season and Elaine collected her fifth Swedish league winner's medal.
 With competition for places becoming very strong at Tyresö, Elaine moved on loan to nearby Elitettan club Älta IF in July 2013.
 Ahead of the 2014 season she made her transfer to Älta permanent.

-She stopped playing after the 2014 season and joined Djurgårdens as an assistant coach for 2015.
+She stopped playing after the 2014 season and joined Djurgården as an assistant coach for 2015.
 In 2018 she missed playing and joined Division 3 club Lindhagen FF as a player.